 1st.
 Mov.
 A Major - 2nd Mov.
 A Minor - 3rd Mov.
 F Lydian - 4th Mov.
 A Minor - 5th Mov.
 A Major

 The inspiration for the third movement of the Prayer for Thanksgiving comes from Beethoven surviving a sickness that he was sure was going to kill him.
 This slow movement uses a double variation form and uses the Lydian mode, which was very uncommon for the time.

 Although modes had been used by composers during the Medieval and Renaissance eras, they fell out of favor and were largely replaced by major and minor keys.
 Since a lot of the music that survived during these previous eras were of a religious nature, the modes have also come to be associated with faith and religion.

 Beethoven's use of a mode is a kind of spiritual thank you being used in his music.
 Lydian mode in particular has a history of being associated with healing, so it fits perfectly with the idea that Beethoven is thanking God for granting him some more time on Earth.

 Illness and Death

-At the beginning of 1827 Beethoven took to a long illness which he never recovered from.
+At the beginning of 1827, Beethoven took to a long illness from which he never recovered from.
 On March 26th, 1827 Beethoven died at the age of 56.
-His cause of death is still debated, but one of the most popular theories is that he died of lead poisoning, where lead may have been apart of his medical treatment.
+His cause of death is still debated, but one of the most popular theories is that he died of lead poisoning, where lead may have been a part of his medical treatment.

 Beethoven's death ended his late period of composition which was known for producing some of the most ambitious works of all of Beethoven's compositional periods.
 Although he was less prolific during this time he managed to write artistically transcending pieces of music while he was entirely deaf, an accomplishment that is difficult to comprehend.